-15.6 Display Screen Equipment (DSE) (also see the Display Screen Equipment Policy)
+14.6 Display Screen Equipment (DSE) (also see the Display Screen Equipment Policy)

-The nominated DSE Assessor is the Health and Safety coordinator and an audit of all staff has been undertaken to identify those who would be considered as DSE 'users'.
+The nominated DSE Assessor is the school secretary and an audit of all staff has been undertaken to identify those who would be considered as DSE 'users'.
 A list of these staff is contained in Appendix 1.
-The Health and Safety coordinator will ensure that all workstations (excluding pupil workstations) comply with the minimum standards as detailed within the County Council Policy.
+Senior leaders will ensure that all workstations (excluding pupil workstations) comply with the minimum standards as detailed within the County

+Council Policy.
 Employee workstations are assessed to identify the risks to health and safety and to remove and reduce any risks to the lowest practicable level.